TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 * and look for an icon labeled `terminal` and click that.

+On Windows with WSL, you will have to open either `PowerShell` or the command prompt and type `wsl`.

 The rest of the installations will take place inside the terminal window.

 Quick tip: You can copy from the terminal with `ctrl + shift + c` and paste with `ctrl + shift + v` in Linux.